lucasdf/lucasdf.github.com/_posts/2020-12-13-book-notes-learned-optimism.md

 > Permanence is about time.
 Pervasiveness is about space.

 How does one event in your life affect other events?
 If something good happens in one area of your life, does it permeates to other areas?
 For instance, if you study hard and do incredibly well in an exam, does this give you confidence and energy to pursue other things, maybe asking someone special out or taking a new hobby?
 At the same time, how do bad events affect your overall life?
 If something bad happens in some area of your life, does it affect the others?
-If you are fired from your job and start feeling accomplished and incompetent, do you also start doubting whether you are a good parent to your child or a good lover to your partner, even though the setback at work did not affect and is not related to those other areas?
+If you are fired from your job and start feeling unaccomplished and incompetent, do you also start doubting whether you are a good parent to your child or a good lover to your partner, even though the setback at work did not affect and is not related to those other areas?

 > People who make universal explanations for their failures give up on everything when a failure strikes in one area.
 People who make specific explanations may become helpless in that one part of their lives yet march stalwartly on in the others.